-- Find a place where you will not be interrupted; - Tell the pupil you are worried about them/ask them to tell you about the bullying; - Listen in a non-judgemental way; - Tell them that no-one should have to experience bullying; - Tell them that the school will help them stop the bullying; - Encourage them to agree to the incident being formally logged as an incident of bullying; - Ensure their safety immediately after the incident and thereafter; Seek support from the senior school staff;
+- Find a place where you will not be interrupted; - Tell the pupil you are worried about them/ask them to tell you about the bullying; - Listen in a non-judgemental way; - Tell them that no-one should have to experience bullying; - Tell them that the school will help them stop the bullying; - Encourage them to agree to the incident being formally logged as an incident of bullying; - Ensure their safety immediately after the incident and thereafter; - Seek support from the senior school staff;

-4.0 THE CURRICULUM
+THE CURRICULUM

-The Curriculum addresses bullying at all Key Stages in Computing/ICT, PSHCE, Citizenship and Life Skills.
-There are permanent Anti-Bullying displays around the school and peer mentors are in place to facilitate a smooth transition into the school.
-Anti-Bullying Week is an annual event embedded in the
+The Curriculum addresses bullying at all Key Stages in Computing/ICT, PSHE, Citizenship and Life Skills.
+There are Anti-Bullying displays around the school and peer mentors are in place to facilitate a smooth transition into the school.

-Collective Worship Assembly cycle, the week's anti-bullying focus culminates in a student led AntiBullying Assembly as well as work designed by the Clinical Psychologist being delivered by class teachers every day of that week.
-Therapy input is used to address the underlying causes of bullying and Cognitive Behaviour Therapy may be used to modify behaviour.
+Anti-Bullying Week is an annual event embedded in the school calendar, the week's anti-bullying focus culminates in a pupil led Anti-Bullying display as well as work designed by the Clinical Psychologist being delivered by class teachers every day of that week.
+Therapy input is used to address the underlying causes of bullying and strategies overseen by the Clinical Psychologist may be used to modify behaviour.